 This mad swirlin’ creative outlet is a place to showcase the many diverse artists in this big, blue, beat-utiful world of ours and to get this madness into as many heads as possible.

-Mad Swirl is an on-line creative outlet featuring a constantly swirled and updated collection of art, poetry and prose from all parts of the globe, including Guilty – Alibi; a new poem by J H Martin, which you can read here.
+Mad Swirl is an on-line creative outlet featuring a constantly updated selection of art, poetry and prose from all over the world, including Kyoto, a poem by J H Martin, which you can read for free here.